Tietoevry-Create/dotnet-opinionated-blazor/README.md

 `npm ci` (or `npm install`)

-Then run `npm prodbuild`
+Then run `npm run prodbuild`

 ### When changing or adding stuff

-To only monitor for Tailwind classes added, after getting JS built, the fastest option while developing is `npm dev:css`
+To only monitor for Tailwind classes added, after getting JS built, the fastest option while developing is `npm run dev:css`

-To monitor for JS changes as well, use `npm dev`
+To monitor for JS changes as well, use `npm run dev`

 ## Start .NET app